Early history of Pekes:

 It is so big that the Oast House was the only place it could be fitted into.
 She was 22 at the time.
 Four years later she married Harold Haydn Morris and they lived at Pekes for the rest of their lives.

 There are two of these copies of Italian Renaissance tondos or roundels on the outside of the Oast House, not the kind of thing you would expect to find on a 19th Century Sussex farm building.
 Our visitors often ask what they are.

 They are round terracotta sculptures which have been coloured (polychromed) and glazed.
 They are exact copies of two originals that are in Florence, and were brought by Terence Bourke from Florence in c.
 1910.

-The Madonna and child with angels.
 The original of this tondo is on the interior north wall of the Oratorio dei Buonomini di San Martino in Florence, a mid-15th century chapel with beautiful frescoes.
-This may be by Andrea della Robbia, Luca’s nephew.

 A portrait of him as Viceroy in the robes of the Order of St Patrick hangs in the manor house dining room.

 The Bourke Cat

 You may see depictions of this cat around the place, and perhaps even wonder what it is.
 It’s simply a modern interpretation of our family Crest, that we have been using since the 16th Century.

 It depicts a Wild Cat, extremely fierce and the only untamable wild animal in the UK.
 They were once common, but are now severely endangered.
 It is collared and chained in gold, and represents Liberty, Vigilance and Courage.
 If you ever meet one, watch out!